Our History Program

 Areas of Teaching and Research Interest

 I am very much interested in the relationship between the prominent ideas in a society and the way they interacted with, and influenced, political, cultural, and social developments.
 My past research looked at beliefs about the end of the world and the impact they had on later seventeenth-century Britain.
-My current project examines the ideas that were being spread from church pulpits in Britain from the end of the seventeenth century to the beginning of the nineteenth century, analyzing how these views contributed to the development of British identity during this period.
+My current projects examine the ideas that were being spread from church pulpits in Britain from the mid seventeenth century to the beginning of the nineteenth century, analyzing how these views contributed to the development of British culture, politics, and identity during this period.

 I teach a wide range of courses on British, European, and world history.
 I have recently created and taught courses on the portrayal of historical events and periods on film and television; I have also developed a course on the history of witches and the witch-hunts in early modern Europe.
 I regularly teach courses on the advance of scientific ideas in Europe, as well as on the political enlightenment that takes place from the early 1500s to the end of the 1700s.
 I also love teaching first-year surveys on the history of western civilization, where I am fortunate to be able to interact with and learn from students entering into the early years of their university education.
 I find it particularly rewarding to be able to learn from and encourage students’ interests in history and, hopefully, inspire in them a lifelong pursuit of knowledge and historical curiosity.